lsuits/lsu-block_quickmail/README.markdown

 * Signatures
 * Filter by Role
 * Filter by Groups
-* Optionally allow Students to email
+* Optionally allow Students to email people within their group.

 ## Installation